 It is critical to be “vigilant” when making tariff classifications and this is also the case when applying for customs refunds.

 Expert brokers understand the customs process, the time-frames required and the complexities that the system presents.

 At International Cargo Express, we have many years of combined experience assisting importers to claim customs duties refunds.
+We have an in-house team of fully licensed customs brokers in Sydney for a faster and more efficient customs process.
 Please get in touch with our customs duty experts today for an obligation-free chat, or leave a comment below.